AlphaActual/lighthouse-reporter/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📝 License

-This project is open source.
-Please refer to the LICENSE file for details.
+MIT License - feel free to use and modify for your testing needs.

-## Support
+## 🆘 Support

 For issues and questions, please create an issue in the repository or contact the maintainer.